 Chris Dowsett

-For more on the difference between data science and data intelligence, see Chis Dowsett’s article, Data Science vs. Decision Science: What’s the Difference?
+For more on the difference between data science and data intelligence, see Chris Dowsett’s article, Data Science vs. Decision Science: What’s the Difference?

 Business intelligence (BI) involves collecting, analyzing, and visualizing data to provide insights into business operations and performance.
 It primarily focuses on descriptive analytics and reporting.

 Another key difference between BI and DI platforms is the way that businesses will ask questions and interact with these platforms.
-With BI, a business person or analyst will ask a series of static questions to come to a conclusion.
-This is because of the nature of the BI static infrastructure and capabilities.
-Therefore, business persons will usually need to break down their business questions into a number of static questions to support their decisions.
-Now, in some cases with BI they can use ad hoc queries, but these queries are just variations of these static questions.
+With BI, a business person or analyst will use static or ad hoc BI reports to gather information on a series of questions, and then the analyst or decision-maker will come to a conclusion.
+This process is followed because of the nature of the BI static infrastructure and capabilities.
+Thus, business persons will usually need to break down their business questions into a number of static questions to support their decisions.
+Now as mentioned above, they can use BI ad hoc queries, but these queries are just variations of these static questions.

-On the other hand, DI is decision focused where ideally a business person just needs to ask for decision recommendations.
-So as DI platforms evolve, they have the capability to automatically in real-time provide relevant, actionable insights based on the data available.
+On the other hand, DI is decision focused where ideally a business person just needs to ask for a decision based on the system’s recommendations.
+So as DI platforms evolve, they have the capability to proactively provide relevant, actionable insights based on the data available.
 For more on BI versus DI, see Tellius’ article, Decision Intelligence vs Business Intelligence.

-For more references on what is decision intelligence, see Pascal Bornet’s article, Is Decision Intelligence The New AI?
+For more references on what is Decision Intelligence, see Pascal Bornet’s article, Is Decision Intelligence The New AI?
 And Paretos’ Decision Intelligence vs. Decision Automation.
 Also, see my article, Decision Intelligence Tech To Empower Logistics: The Ways This New Automation Is Better, for specific examples on how DI automation can benefit supply chains.
+Lastly, to see how a Decision Intelligence platform can provide agility in executive-level decision-making, see my article, An Agile Decision Platform to Empower Executives For Superior Supply Chain Performance: Here Are The Best Attributes.

 For more related articles from SC Tech Insights, see my articles on decision science.